timoinutilis/lowres-nx/docs/readme.txt

 * First Steps *
 ***************

-Please read the introduction of the manual.
+Please read the introduction (at least "Getting Started") of the manual.

 ************